lordW1lly/lordW1lly/README.md

-I am a passionate learner, I believe that continuous training and practice are essential to evolve as a developer .
+I am a passionate learner, I believe that continuous training and practice are essential to evolve as a developer.

 My first scripts started at Henry's Fullstack web development camp.

+Observer of the change that is taking place in our finance system, of which I hope soon, to be able to be part of the development side.

+In constant change.
+Faithful believer that the best solutions are built with teamwork.

 I prioritize teamwork and respect among the people I work with.

+In life one has only teachers.